jared-smith-kr/Typescript-Lightning-Talks/talks/friendly-neighborhood-compiler.md

 doSomethingWithThing2(getThing2());
 ```

 No try/catch is needed anymore, this won't blow up at runtime no matter where you put the code.
 But it's kinda ugly and the behavior has changed slightly: now if we don't find the element or find one with no `textContent` we log `undefined`.
 Huh.
-We'll Typescript might prevent an outage here, but at the cost of making the code worse: this kind of Typescript code is part of why I think people don't like it.
+We'll Typescript might prevent an outage here, but at the cost of making the code worse.
+This kind of Typescript code is part of I think turns people off about Typescript in the first place.
 Lets try to clean this up by hoisting the check out of `doSomethingWithThing`:

 ```typescript
 function getThing3(): Element | null {